kohei0802/Draw-smooth-bezier-curve-with-my-original-antialiasing-method/README.md

 # Bezier curve drawer - Computer Graphics
-My solution to Games101 HW4.
-The GUI interface is provided by the teaching team.
+My solution to Games101 exercise 4.

 # My main tasks
 1. Implement de Casteljau algorithm to draw a Bézier curve with any number of control points